Rideshare Questions

 Do I have to Rideshare every day?

-Absolutely not, you and your rideshare partners can determine what arrangement works best for you.
+Absolutely not!
+You and your rideshare partner(s) can determine what arrangement works best for you.
 Some of the most successful carpools only operate a few days a week.
 Some people just find it more convenient to carpool one to two days a week, and use the other days for things they need to do.
 Even carpooling a couple of days per week, can add up to significant savings.

 What if NH Rideshare can't find me a match, what else can I do?